JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

 In this lecture, we will focus mainly on the first two, since SIMD instructions are mainly used for optimization of loops, and task switching is not a true paralelism, but allows to run a different task when one task is waiting for example for IO.

+## controller / worker model of parallel processes
+- the usual remote fetch call
+- solve monte carlo
+- pmap

+- how to set up workers,
+    + how to load functions, modules
+    + julia -p 16 -L load_my_script.jl
+- how to send data / how to define variable on remote process

+## Synchronization primitives
+- Channels and their guarantees
+- How to orchestrate workers by channels
+- how to kill the remote process with channel

+## Sending data
+- Do not send `randn(1000, 1000)`
+- Serialization is very time consuming, an efficient converstion to something simple might be wort
+- Dict("a" => [1,2,3], "b" = [2,3,4,5]) -> (Array of elements, array of bounds, keys)

 ## Multi-Threadding
+- Locks / lock-free multi-threadding
+- Show the effect of different schedullers
+- intra-model parallelism
+- sucks when operating with Heap

+## Julia sets
 An example adapted from [Eric Aubanel](http://www.cs.unb.ca/~aubanel/JuliaMultithreadingNotes.html).

 For ilustration, we will use Julia set fractals, ad they can be easily paralelized.
 Some fractals (Julia set, Mandelbrot) are determined by properties of some complex-valued functions.
 Julia set counts, how many iteration is required for  ``f(z)=z^2+c`` to be bigger than two in absolute value, ``|f(z)>=2``.
 The number of iterations can then be mapped to the pixel's color, which creates a nice visualization we know.